 Leveling up the village

-- There's more info here, but feel free to put off reading it for a few days while you get a handle on the rest of the game.
-The first time this can happen is at village level 16, which you probably won't reach in your first few days of play.
+There's more info here, but feel free to put off reading it for a few days while you get a handle on the rest of the game.
+The first time this can happen is when your village reaches Level 16, which probably won't happen in your first few days of play.